joseph-flinn/site/data/posts/2-scalable-dev-ci.md

 - Trunk based development
 - Work is integrated to trunk at least once a day
-- Automated testing before integration
+- Automated testing before code integration
-- Automated testing after integration
+- Automated testing after code integration
 - All feature work stops when build on trunk is red
 - New work does not break delivered work